Jamming and flocking in the restricted active Potts model: Numerical Results

-Fig.~\ref{fig5}(c) is analogous to Fig.~\ref{fig5}(a) but for higher particle velocity, showing high-density rectangular jammed domains with different domain morphology than Fig.~\ref{fig5}(a).
-For a high degree of restriction (MPS = 18), as the flipping probabilities between states are less at low temperatures, the immobile cluster appears as a strongly heterogeneous (corresponding to the four states) locally ordered high-density regions coexisting as an arrested phase (traffic jam) but changes the morphology to a spatially and structurally homogeneous aggregate phase (where domain boundaries are constructed with contributions from all the four states) at high temperatures.
-At high $T$, the cluster appears internally less congested than the low $T$ cluster and we get a jammed morphology like MIPS without locally ordered distinct domains.
-As restriction is relaxed (${\rm MPS}=51$), enhanced flipping at high temperature dissolves the jam observed at low temperature leading to a coexistence region.
-During this process, the system also exhibits the reorientation transition, a novel feature of the flocking phenomenon in the unrestricted APM~\cite{APM}, where we observe the particles in the band move in the transverse direction for $\epsilon=0.9$ [blue band in Fig.~\ref{fig5}(a)] whereas a longitudinally moving band for $\epsilon=2.7$ [green band in Fig.~\ref{fig5}(c)].\\
+In Fig.~\ref{fig5}(c), as restriction is relaxed, enhanced flipping at high temperature dissolves the congestion observed at low temperature, and the system makes a transition from the jammed phase to the coexistence phase exhibiting lane.
+During this process, the system also exhibits a band-to-lane reorientation transition as a function of the particle self-propulsion velocity, a novel feature of the flocking phenomenon in the unrestricted APM \cite{APM,APM-2}, where we observe a transverse band [blue band in Fig.~\ref{fig5}(a)] at small particle velocity whereas a longitudinally moving lane [green band in Fig.~\ref{fig5}(c)] at large velocity.\\

-Fig.~\ref{fig5}(b) and Fig.~\ref{fig5}(d) shows the $T-{\rm MPS}$ phase diagrams for $\epsilon=0.9$ and $\epsilon=2.7$ respectively for fixed density $\rho_0=4$.
-In Fig.~\ref{fig5}(b), $T$ and MPS determine four system phases.
-At large MPS limits, which facilitate particle hopping to neighboring sites, the restricted APM behaves like the unrestricted APM, and we observe the three phases of the unrestricted APM in the phase diagram: a gaseous phase at high $T$, an ordered liquid phase at low $T$, and a coexistence region at intermediate $T$~\cite{APM} where the band motion is transverse.
-At low MPS, the constraint prevents collective motion, resulting in a jammed phase for a large range of temperatures.
-As $T$ increases, the jammed region shrinks.
-High-temperature systems remain gaseous.
+Figure~\ref{fig5}(b) and Fig.~\ref{fig5}(d) show the $T-{\rm MPS}$ phase diagrams for $\epsilon=0.9$ and $\epsilon=2.7$, respectively.
+In Fig.~\ref{fig5}(b), the combination of temperature and MPS determines four phases of the rAPM.
+At large MPS, which facilitates particle hopping to neighboring sites, the rAPM behaves like the unrestricted APM \cite{APM,APM-2}, and we observe the three phases of the unrestricted APM in the phase diagram: a gaseous phase at high temperatures, an ordered liquid phase at low temperatures, and a coexistence region at intermediate temperatures, where the motion of the ordered liquid band is transverse.
+At low MPS, the hard-core repulsion prevents collective motion, resulting in a jammed MIPS state for a large range of temperatures.
+As temperature is increased, the jammed region shrinks, and at high enough temperatures, the system always remains gaseous.
+These jammed clusters occur either in the coexistence region or in the liquid region and emerge due to MIPS.